emazack/registration-form/README.md

 ## My process

 This is a project done in React.
 I used github as a versioning system to keep track of my progress.
 The project was developed entirely with the use of the English language.
-I started by studying the API to contact; I started with a GET and a POST of the data, then I decided to complete the project by inserting the DELETE and EDIT.
+I started by studying the API to contact; first a GET and a POST of the data, then I decided to complete the project by inserting the DELETE and EDIT.
 I felt it was important to have a responsive layout and major error handling.
 Later I focused on bug fixes and general optimization.
 The structure of the project is basic and provides excellent ideas for future engineering.
+In the end the project is online.

 ### Built with